Maxxx873/disposable-email-project/README.md

 ## Project information

 :e-mail: The `Disposable Email Project` contains an API for creating temporary email accounts and getting a list of messages.
-Processing emails is based on [Apache James](https://james.apache.org/) - Java Apache Mail Enterprise Server.
+Processing emails is based on distributed [Apache James](https://james.apache.org/) - Java Apache Mail Enterprise Server (`Cassandra` for meta-data storage + `ElasticSearch` for search + `RabbitMQ` for messaging).
-Incoming messages are processed and added to the MongoDB database.
+Incoming messages are processed and added to the `MongoDB` database.

 ## Requirements